 - Production execution libraries These libraries contain the application components that execute in the production environment. - Production backup libraries These libraries contain the prior version of production library components.
 Before a component is installed in a production library, the existing production component is copied to the backup library.
-If a package is backed out, components in the backup libraries are copied back into the production libraries.

-Temporary libraries - These production override libraries contain components installed with temporary packages.
+If a package is backed out, components in the backup libraries are copied back into the production libraries. - Temporary libraries These production override libraries contain components installed with temporary packages.
 When the temporary change package duration has passed, package components are removed from the temporary libraries.

 Before you configure production libraries in a D or DP environment, you must define installation sites.
-See "Defining Application Sites" on page 157.
+See Defining Application Sites.
 For any kind of development environment, you must set the Install In Prod indicator to Y or C for each library type on the Baseline Configuration Part 1 of 2 panel for which you want to set up production libraries.
-See "Configuring Baseline Libraries" on page 168.
+See Configuring Baseline Libraries.

-NOTE For the special case of an ALL environment where the only production libraries you need are temporary production override libraries, see "Configuring Temporary Override Libraries for ALL Environments" on page 187.
+For the special case of an ALL environment where the only production libraries you need are temporary production override libraries, see Configuring Temporary Override Libraries for ALL Environments.

-NOTE If you want to use a DP environment like an A (ALL) environment without defining production libraries:
+If you want to use a DP environment like an A (ALL) environment without defining production libraries:

-- 1 Define a Global Site (=A.G.6) with: - a Site Name that is the same as the Site Node Name in Global Parameters, and... - b Logical Unit Name that is the same as the Logical Unit Or System Name in Global Parameters. - 3 Define this site as the only site in each application in Application Administration (=A.A.8). - 4 Define each baseline library type with Install In Prod set to N in every application in Application Administration (=A.A.B).
+1. Define a Global Site (=A.G.6) with: 1.
+Site Name that is the same as the Site Node Name in Global Parameters, and...

+2. Logical Unit Name that is the same as the Logical Unit Or System Name in Global Parameters.

+2. Define this site as the only site in each application in Application Administration (=A.A.8).

+3. Define each baseline library type with Install In Prod set to N in every application in Application Administration (=A.A.B).